-- (3) A district plan must give effect to
+(3) A district plan must give effect to -

-- ...

-- (c) any regional policy statement.
+(c) any regional policy statement.

-The parts of the regional policy statement that are relevant to landform 6 (regenerating slopes) are attached as appendix B. The principles of key relevance to landform 6 (regenerating slopes) are:
+The parts of the regional policy statement that are relevant to landform 7 (forest and bush areas) are attached as appendix B. The principles of key relevance to landform 7 (forest and bush areas) are:

 - Subdivision, use and development in the coastal environment need to be in an appropriate location, and of an appropriate form, which meets the purpose of the Act. - Subdivision, use and development in the coastal environment have the potential to enhance or inhibit public access to and along the coastal marine area. - To protect the landscape values and character or rural areas from the regionally significant effects of inappropriate subdivision, use and development. - To enable appropriate subdivision use and development to be undertaken in the coastal environment. - The protection of areas of significant indigenous vegetation and significant habitats of indigenous fauna. - To protect the versatility and productive potential of the region's soil resource. - To avoid remedy or mitigate adverse effects of activities that result in soil degradation.

-- To minimise the effects of soil degradation on the water quality of receiving environments. - To maintain water quality in water bodies and coastal waters which have good water quality, and to enhance water quality which is degraded particularly for the following purposes: - (i) Estuaries and harbours: protection of aquatic ecosystems, recreation, fishing and shellfish gathering, cultural and aesthetic purposes.
+To minimise the effects of soil degradation on the water quality of receiving environments. - To maintain water quality in water bodies and coastal waters which have good water quality, and to enhance water quality which is degraded particularly for the following purposes: - (i) Estuaries and harbours: protection of aquatic ecosystems, recreation, fishing and shellfish gathering, cultural and aesthetic purposes.

-In addition to the provisions identified above, proposed change 8 to the Auckland Regional Policy Statement identifies the majority of the areas of landform 6 (regenerating slopes) as areas of "outstanding natural landscape".
+In addition to the provisions identified above, proposed change 8 to the Auckland Regional Policy Statement identifies the majority of the areas of landform 7 (forest and bush areas) as areas of "outstanding natural landscape".

-Overall the proposed plan gives effect to the regional policy statement by putting in place controls to ensure that only appropriate subdivision, use and development can occur in the regenerating slopes.
-The provisions also recognise the ecological value of the regenerating slopes.
+Overall the proposed plan gives effect to the regional policy statement by putting in place controls to ensure that only appropriate subdivision, use and development can occur in the forest and bush areas.
+The provisions also recognise the ecological and conservation values of the forest and bush areas.

-The provisions of landform 6 (regenerating slopes) also gives effect to proposed change 8 as the objectives, policies and rules for the regenerating slopes limit the activities that can be undertaken and also ensure that new buildings are of an appropriate location, scale, form and colour.
+The provisions of landform 7 (forest and bush areas) also gives effect to proposed change 8 as the objectives, policies and rules for the forest and bush areas limit the activities that can be undertaken and also ensure that new buildings are of an appropriate location, scale, form and colour.